 Put on your swimsuit, and let’s head to the creek.
 You get to jump into a mud fight, eat (and throw…that’s right) watermelon, or carve your name in a towering beech tree next to a camper’s carving from 1968!
 This old-school hike is what makes Huawni one of the most sought after adventure camps in Texas.

-Stretch out your blanket and lawn chair and come karaoke with your friends – it’s time for Cookout & Wild Woman Hunt!
-After scarfing down a famous Huawni Hot Dog and listening to Mr. Mike tell the story of the Blue Wolf, take a front-row seat for an old fashion trailer ride through the mystical Pineywoods.
-And if you’re lucky – you might see the Wild Woman!
-PS – no feeding the wild woman.
+Stretch out your blanket and lawn chair and come karaoke with your friends.
+After scarfing down a famous Huawni Hot Dog and listening to TJ tell the story of the Blue Wolf, take a front-row seat for an old fashion trailer ride through the mystical Pineywoods.
+And if you’re lucky - you might see the Wild Woman!
+PS - no feeding the wild woman.

 They say, “Only the cool kids go on Sunday Hike.”
 Whether it’s a trek to the Indian Mounds, Turtle Rock, or Joe Shield’s old barn, Sunday Hike may soon make you a cool kid too.
 Put on your jeans, boots, and bring your walkin’ stick…it’s time for summer fun at it’s finest - Sunday Hike!